aspnetboilerplate/aspnetboilerplate/doc/WebSite/OData-AspNetCore-Integration.md

 ### Sample Project

-You get the source code of the sample project here:
+You can get the source code of the sample project here:
 <https://github.com/aspnetboilerplate/sample-odata>